Free 2-Hour Web Dev Course

 </a>

 Type your code below.
-When you're ready press "Check" — the checker will confirm the anchor, target="_blank", and button text.
-Press "Run" to preview.
+When you're ready press "Check" — the checker will confirm the anchor, the button text, and that target="_blank" is present.

 Nice — Lesson 2 complete